Home » Resources » Communication Tips

 How do I talk to a loved one who cannot see that they need treatment?

 When someone you love cannot see what you see — due to altered perceptions, delusions, or paranoia — figuring out how to talk with them may be confusing, frustrating, and scary.
 First, please give yourself grace: it’s difficult to know what to say and how to say it.
-Second, give your loved one grace: it’s difficult to navigate a world that is altered by their symptoms, and even more difficult to disregard what your senses are telling you.
+Second, give your loved one grace: it’s difficult to navigate a world that is altered by symptoms of psychosis and even more difficult to disregard what your senses are telling you.

-Over time, you can develop communication strategies for working with your loved one that can improve your relationship and maybe even inspire change.
+Over time, you can develop communication strategies with your loved one that can improve your relationship and maybe even inspire change.
 A clinical approach called motivational interviewing is the basis.
-Asking instead of telling is the overarching principle.
-This resource provides a few ideas for families to consider trying when their loved ones are fairly stable.
+Asking instead of telling is an overarching principle.
+This resource provides a few ideas for families to consider trying.

-Please note that these strategies, though they can be employed in any conversation, aren’t a substitute for acute care or intervention when a person is in crisis or severely symptomatic, especially if there is a safety concern.
-TAC provides an article to support planning for emergencies.
+Note: These strategies, though they can be employed in any conversation, aren’t a substitute for acute care or intervention when a person is in crisis or severely symptomatic, especially if there is a safety concern.
+TAC provides resources to support emergency planning and family safety.

 Here are a few key concepts: